 The early days involved a lot of driving around the UK, early morning trips to antiques fairs and trips up to the north of England, loading the hire-van to the gunnels with old workbenches, vintage industrial storage units and rakes of factory lighting.

 The scrap metal gold rush was in full steam and the demolition guys had no interest in saving the huge amounts of rare and pristine industrial lighting that lay in the way of the bulldozer.
 So it was a case of running ahead of them with a cherry picker removing as much as we could.
 We salvaged thousands of lights, but it doesn’t bear thinking about how many still went down amongst the rubble.

 As the nascent interest in industrial lighting grew into full-scale demand we expanded our attentions to the abandoned factories studding the once communist belt of Eastern Europe.

 After a number of fruitless trips, where our enquiries were met with miscomprehension if not outright suspicion, we finally located some like-minded folk in the demolition trade.
 And so the westward flow of Eastern Bloc factory lighting began, soon filling a large warehouse in Stroud.

 These lights have ended up taking some often unlikely journeys to new homes across the world, from lighting Vegas casino’s and Hollywood movies to providing practical lighting over countless family dining tables.

-Salvaged lighting will always be integral to what we do, though we have slowly introduced a range of our own re-makes of classic vintage designs.
+Salvaged lighting will always be integral to what we do.
+However we also have an expanding range of our own re-makes of classic vintage designs.
 These are all based on original examples that we’ve had in stock but can’t get any more of.
-Whatever we make we make it using traditional techniques to at least the same high standards as the originals, marking our products out against the cheap price-driven Chinese and Indian imports saturating the lower end of the market.
+Whatever we make we make it using traditional techniques to at least the same high standards as the originals, marking our products out against the cheap price-driven pretenders on the market.

 Trainspotters continues to forge the way ahead, following our instincts rather than emulating others.